Abul A'la Maududi: Islam

-Mawdudi adopted classical Hanbali theologian Ibn Taymiyya's doctrines on apostasy, which asserted that an individual may only be considered a Muslim if his or her beliefs found an adequate representation in their acts.
-Describing the essential conditions of Islam and stressing the difference between a Muslims and non-Muslims; Mawdudi states: ‘Islam is first of all the name of knowledge [ʿilm] and, after knowledge, the name of action [ʿamal]’, that ‘after you have acquired knowledge it is a necessity to also act upon it’, and that ‘a Muslim is distinct from an unbeliever [kāfir] only by two things: one is knowledge, the other action [upon it]’.
+Mawdudi adopted Hanbali theologian Ibn Taymiyya's doctrines on apostasy, which asserted that an individual may only be considered a Muslim if his or her beliefs found an adequate representation in their acts.
+Describing the essential conditions of Islam and stressing the difference between a Muslims and non-Muslims; Mawdudi states: 'Islam is first of all the name of knowledge [ʿilm] and, after knowledge, the name of action [ʿamal]', that 'after you have acquired knowledge it is a necessity to also act upon it', and that 'a Muslim is distinct from an unbeliever [kāfir] only by two things: one is knowledge, the other action [upon it]'.

 But in rejecting Islam (Maududi believed) the non-Muslim struggled against truth:

 His very tongue which, on account of his ignorance advocates the denial of God or professes multiple deities, is in its very nature 'Muslim'....
 The man who denies God is called Kafir (concealer) because he conceals by his disbelief what is inherent in his nature and embalmed in his own soul.
 His whole body functions in obedience to that instinct....
 Reality becomes estranged from him and he in the dark.

 Since a Muslim is the one who obeys divine law, simply having made a shahada (declaration of belief in the oneness of God and the acceptance of Muhammad as God's prophet) or being born into a Muslim family does not make you a Muslim.
 Nor is seeking "knowledge of God" part of the religion of Islam.
 The Muslim is a "slave of God", and "absolute obedience to God" is a "fundamental right" of God.
 The Muslim does "not have the right to choose a way of life for himself or assume whatever duties he likes."